Critter Science

 11.)
 Rather than rely on vocalizations, they depend on eye contact, posture, and chemical secretions to communicate intentions with one another.
 Males will also stick out their tongue and arch their lips.

 12.)
 Flocks of grackles peck at the hides of the nubian ibex searching for parasites and other potentially harmful insects.
-Only one grackle claims an ibex at a time, and they often fight for their right to claim their own ibex.
+Only 1 grackle claims an ibex at a time, and they often fight for their right to claim their own ibex.

 Now a Short Nubian Ibex Video!